 A big mistake many companies make is the tendency to use specialty people in places where they should use commodity ones—or vice versa.
-While it may cost more up front, never hire a person who fails to fit your strategy.
+In today’s job market, with unemployment reaching record lows and job openings reaching record highs, it’s easy for employers to want to take what they can get, even if the employee is not quite the right fit.
+While it may cost more up front, though, you should never hire a person who fails to fit your strategy.
 The long-term costs of a hiring mistake will be far greater!

 No strategy will succeed without employee support.
-By providing conceptual tools and communication you will go a long way towards getting buy-in, but you’ll most likely find some people who just won’t go along.
+By providing conceptual tools and communication, you will go a long way towards getting buy-in, but you will probably still find some people who just won’t go along.
 In a non-strategic position, this might be possible to overlook.
 But in a strategic role, a lack of alignment cannot be tolerated.

 When you see a lack of buy-in, ask yourself: is this objection valid?
-If so, re-evaluate the strategy.
+Is there anything I can do to bring the employee around?
+If so, re-evaluate the strategy and execution.
 If not, you’d be best off parting company with the employee as soon as possible.
 Strategic conflict is a lose-lose-lose scenario.
 The employee loses by working in an organization where he or she feels conflicted and where opportunities will be limited.
 You lose because the strategy will most likely fail when executed by people who lack commitment.
-And, your customers lose as your organization’s performance falters.
+And your customers lose as your organization’s performance falters.

 Getting people to buy into a strategy means, in part, you have to get them to believe in it.
 Ideally, use employee input in crafting the strategy.
 At a minimum, make sure the strategy offers clear benefits for your employees—in terms of improved working conditions, increased compensation, new job opportunities, and/or increased job security.